 Basic and diluted loss per common share are computed based on the weighted average number of common shares outstanding.
 Common share equivalents consist of common shares issuable upon conversion of convertible preferred stock, and upon exercise of stock options and stock purchase warrants.
 All common share equivalents are excluded from the computation of diluted loss per share since the effect would be anti-dilutive.
-Common share equivalents which could potentially dilute basic earnings per share in the future, and which were excluded from the computation of diluted loss per share, totaled approximately 262.9 million, 245.3 million, and 93.9 million at December 31, 2018, 2017 and 2016, respectively.
+The weighted average number of common share equivalents which were excluded from the computation of diluted loss per share, totaled 11,157 and 193 shares at December 31, 2019 and 2018, respectively.
+See Note 7 for more information concerning our outstanding common share equivalents at December 31, 2019 that could potentially dilute earnings per share in the future.